jake-dog/puppet-resource_tree/README.md

       }]
 ```

-Additionally individual resource parameters can be evaluated by prefixing them with `rt_eval::` and parsed as yaml by prefixing the paramater name as `rt_parse`.
+Additionally individual resource parameters can be evaluated by prefixing them with `rt_eval::`, and parsed as yaml by prefixing the paramater name with `rt_parse::`.

 Crazy Advanced Usage
 ====================